OGalOz/NewYPL/README.md

 and another configurating JSON file (Default Config) which can be left unmodified, but can have its values changed if there is a need for new file names.
 It's up to you to name your config files, but you must point the central config file to the auxiliary JSON file within the key "default_cfg_path".
-Details described below
+Details described below.

 ## Central Config Description
-The central configuration file has many keys and details that aren't obvious.
+The central configuration file contains many keys and details.
-The following is a description for how to enter each key (TD?)
+The following is a description for how to enter each key:
 ```
-    "lib_names": e.g. ["BC1127", "BC1130"], a list of strings, each being a library name
+    "lib_names": e.g. ["Btheta", "Buniformis"], a list of strings, each being a library name
     "lib_genome_dir": e.g. "$HOME/data/ref_genomes"; a string with a path to a directory containing
     the files listed in the keys "lib_genome_filenames" and "lib_genome_gffs".
-    "lib_genome_filenames": e.g. ["BC1127.fasta", "BC1130.fasta"]; a list of strings representing
+    "lib_genome_filenames": e.g. ["Btheta.fasta", "Buniformis.fasta"]; a list of strings representing
     genome fna files within the directory from the key "lib_genome_dir", and the order must be corresponding
     to the lib names within the key "lib_names"

-    "lib_genome_gffs": e.g. ["BC1127.gff", "BC1130.gff"]; a list of strings representing
+    "lib_genome_gffs": e.g. ["Btheta.gff", "Buniformis.gff"]; a list of strings representing
     genome gff files within the directory from the key "lib_genome_dir", and the order must be corresponding
     to the lib names within the key "lib_names".
 (GFF files are a table with genes and locations)

     "minimap2_exec_path": e.g. "$HOME/bin/minimap2-2.24_x64-linux/minimap2"; path to minimap 2 executable file.
     "vsearch_exec_path": e.g. "$HOME/.conda/envs/main_env/bin/vsearch"; path to vsearch executable file.
-    "metagenome_bool": e.g. false, A bool describing whether this is a metagenome or not.
+    "metagenome_bool": e.g. false, A bool describing whether this is a metagenomic library or not.

     "minimap_qual_min": e.g. 60; an int representing minimum allowed minimap quality
     "default_cfg_path":  e.g. "$HOME/tests/json/default_cfg.json"; path to default config file (explained below)